claudaff/generative-ai-mapmaking/README.md

 Open `trainCN.py`, adjust the settings (see our paper and the ControlNet tutorial for reasonable values) and run the script to train ControlNet.
 To train using Low VRAM Mode, edit the config.py file accordingly.

+Note:

+- Keep in mind that the evaluation loop might take some time to execute each epoch.
+Therefore, ideally the validation set should not consist of 1000s of tiles.
+In our work we chose 100 tiles.
+- Validation is done by computing the MSE between target (ground-truth) and generated map tile (model output).
+This metric only makes sense when training is done using perfectly corresponding vector data!

 ### 4. Evaluation

 After training, adjust and run `evaluateCN.py`.
 The generated map tiles are saved as a numpy array and can then if needed be stitched together.

+## Web application